KeenanS04/WhatsTheRating/README.md

 **-Performance**

-We **do not** believe our current model is good because it always predicts a 5-star rating for each recipe.
+We **do not** believe our current model is good because it does not accurately predict the true rating for a recipe.
 This is because there is a substantially larger amount of 5-star recipes than every other recipe.
-The F-1 Score calculated for the test data of this model is 0.699, which is very bad.
+The F-1 Score calculated for the test data of this model is 0.699, which can be greatly improved.
 This is probably due to the huge imbalance in 1-star, 2-star, 3-star, 4-star, and 5-star reviews.
 Below we have the confusion matrix showing the number of actual positive and predicted positive values.

 <iframe src="assets/confusion_matrix_basic.png" width=800 height=600 frameBorder=0></iframe>

+As you can see from this confusion matrix, it predicts the 5-star rating pretty accurately, but for every other rating, it tends to overpredict their rating.
+The trend from left to right on the matrix is that it increases meaning that our model overrates the ratings in our data.
+In conclusion, this is not ideal for our Decision Tree classifier.

+To fix our overfitting of 5-star recipes, we could sample more of the lower-rated recipes.
+We also can fix the hyperparameters for the Decision tree.
+Currently, we are using the base parameters, and no max_depth is being used.
+This could mean that full trees are being made which tends to overfit the model and increase variance.
+The changes we make can be seen in the next section of this page!

 ## Final Model